eCommerce Conversion Rate Optimization (CRO): Boosting Your Conversion Rate Made Simple In 2023

 The main goal of conversion rate optimization is to increase your conversion rate or the number of users converting.
 Typically, it includes a variety of hypothesized improvements/changes on your website that you can then confirm through A/B testing.

-Before you start generating ideas for CRO, you have to analyze the current situation: your conversion rate, how your customers move through the sales funnel, what seem to be the friction points in their journey, frontend performance, traffic channels, etc.
+Before you start generating ideas for CRO, you must analyze the current situation: your conversion rate, how your customers move through the funnel, what seem to be the friction points in their journey, frontend performance, traffic channels, etc.

 There are many reasons your conversion rate may be lower than expected.
 From a feature not functioning correctly to site speed and overall friction in the user experience.